 You will have the opportunity during user acceptance testing to test your customizations.
 Customizations requiring updates may require the involvement of your in-house development staff, BMC Global Services, or a trusted partner and require a separate statement of work.

 Upgrades for the BMC Helix Digital Workplace services are performed by BMC SaaS Operations per a set upgrade schedule.
-Upgrades are scheduled by data center location.
+Upgrades are scheduled by data center location and service (Basic or Advanced).
 You will be notified of the schedule for upgrades to these applications at least three weeks in advance.
-Upgrades are done in two phases, phase 1 being an upgrade to the non-development environments, followed by phase 2 one week later for the production environment.
+Upgrades are done in two phases, phase 1 being an upgrade to the non-development environments, followed by phase 2, usually one week later, for the production environment.

 Customers in the BMC FedRAMP data center may follow a different upgrade schedule as some releases require authorization by FedRAMP stakeholders before becoming generally available.

-Upgrades to BMC Helix Custom Applications-based services are typically scheduled by BMC SaaS Operations quarterly.
-View the upgrade schedule (registration is required to this BMC Communities page) to view the next set of scheduled upgrades.
+Upgrades to BMC Helix Innovation Studio services are typically scheduled by BMC SaaS Operations quarterly.
+View the BMC Helix Innovation Studio upgrade schedule.

 BMC Helix Client Management upgrades are provided upon request.
 New versions are generally released twice per year.
 To request an upgrade, submit a request via your support portal.
 BMC will first upgrade the service in your development environment and then promote it to the production environment.